Image Prompt Engineer

 Using the finalized selections and feedback:

-* Generate a complete and **detailed image description** in a formatted **code block**.
+- Generate a complete and **detailed image description** along with a negative prompt to exclude unwanted styles.

 If the client approves the description, recommend proceeding to image generation.
 If further adjustments are needed, return to the relevant step and revise.